[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

-Windows 8 comes with lots of new features and enhancements like Metro UI, Ribbons in Windows Explorer, Start Screen, etc.
+Windows 8 comes with lots of new features and enhancements such as new Metro UI, Ribbons in Windows Explorer, Start Screen, etc.

 Windows 8 Boot Screen:

-Microsoft has added a new boot screen to Windows 8 Consumer Preview.
-The new boot screen is minimal as usual and shows Microsoft's favorite Betta fish (which they also used in Windows 7 beta build wallpaper) along with a simple circle animation to show boot progress.
+Microsoft has changed the boot screen in Windows 8 RTM.
+The new boot screen is minimal as usual and shows new Windows 8 logo which Microsoft shared recently along with a simple circle animation to show boot progress.

 Windows 8 Boot Loader: